vpenso/prometheus-slurm-exporter/README.md

     	Only log messages with the given severity or above.
 Valid levels: [debug, info, warn, error, fatal] (default "info")
 ```

+## Installation

+After successfully ran ``make``, you will have a binary called ``prometheus-slurm-exporter`` under the ``bin/`` subdirectory in your local copy of this repository.
+You can now copy this binary wherever you have installed the Slurm utilities (sinfo,squeue, sdiag) and then put it into execution, either interactively or through a Systemd unit (an example is available [here](lib/systemd/prometheus-slurm-exporter.service)).

 ## Prometheus Configuration for the SLURM exporter

 It is strongly advisable to configure the Prometheus server with the following parameters: